Skip to main content

 cd /workspace

-10. Apply the environment variables from the RC file:
+10. Apply environment variables from the RC file:

 source <rcfile_name>

-Specify <rcfile_name> is the name of the RC file you downloaded in step 3.
-The default is rc.sh.
+Specify <rcfile_name> — the name of the RC file you downloaded in step 3.
+Default is rc.sh.

-11. Enter the OpenStack password - the password for the service user for whom you downloaded the RC file in step 3.
+11. Enter the OpenStack password — the password of the service user for whom you downloaded the RC file in step 3.

-12. Verify that the OpenStack CLI is running.
+12. Verify that OpenStack CLI is working.
 To do this, open the list of cloud servers:

 openstack server list

-If cloud servers have been created in the pool and project specified in the RC file, the response will list them.
-If no servers have been created yet, the response will be empty.
+If cloud servers are created in the pool and project specified in the RC file, they will be listed in the response.
+If no servers have been created yet, an empty line will be returned.